Quantum Walks for Chemical Reaction Networks: Algorithms for the Gibbs free-energy consumption

-Our quantum algorithm to estimate the Gibbs free-energy consumption is an extension of \thm{effective} that accommodates the use of alternative neighbourhoods: \begin{theorem}[\cite{apers2022elfs}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a collection of alternative neighbourhoods $\Psi_\star$, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
-Then there exists a quantum walk algorithm that $\epsilon$-multiplicatively estimates ${\sf R}_{s,M}^{\sf alt}$ with a constant probability of success in cost \end{theorem} \begin{proof} The proof combines the strategy of the proof of \thm{effective} from~\cite{apers2022elfs}, with Theorem 1.1 and Lemma 2.12 from~\cite{li2025multidimensional}.
-These theorems state that if we apply phase estimation with precision $O(\epsilon/({\sf ET}_{s,M}^{\sf alt}{\sf R}_{s,M}^{\sf alt}\w_s)$ to the modified quantum walk operator $U_{\Aalt\B}$ from \eq{walk-alt}, the probability of the phase estimation register yielding ``0'' is $p' = (1\pm \epsilon)/({\sf R}_{s,M}^{\sf alt}\w_s)$.
-Recall that $U_{\Aalt\B}$ is designed such that the MASG flow (see \eq{masgflow}) matches the alternative electrical flow, per \thm{flow-alt}.
+Our quantum algorithm to estimate the Gibbs free-energy consumption is an extension of \thm{effective} that accommodates the use of alternative neighbourhoods:

+\begin{theorem}[\cite{apers2022elfs}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a collection of alternative neighbourhoods $\Psi_\star$, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
+Then there exists a quantum walk algorithm that $\epsilon$-multiplicatively estimates ${\sf R}_{s,M}^{\sf alt}$ with a constant probability of success in cost \end{theorem}